-The trails and incredible scenery make Amicalola Falls State Park one of Georgia’s most popular state parks.
+The varied hiking trails coupled with incredible scenery make Amicalola Falls State Park one of Georgia’s most popular state parks.
 Hike to the top of the state’s tallest waterfall and take in beautiful Appalachian views.

 Amicalola Falls Overlook Hike

 The cascading Amicalola Falls is the main attraction of the Amicalola Falls State Park, so while the waterfall overlooks will be crowded, your hike may not be.
 We started our hike at the bottom of the waterfall and made our way up to the top overlook.

 The hike begins behind the Visitor’s Center on the East Ridge Trail.
 Follow the marker for “Maine to Georgia;” the East Ridge Trail was previously used as the old approach to the Appalachian Trail.

 The trail climbs quickly through a series of switchbacks and passes spots perfect for hanging a hammock and resting.
 The trail reaches 400 feet and meets a gravel road at 0.6 miles.
 This is an old roadbed that used to go from the Visitor’s Center to the waterfall overlook.